Zoe Sugg: Personal life

 Sugg has been in a relationship with vlogger Alfie Deyes since October 2012.
 They made their relationship public in a blog post by Sugg in August 2013.
 They became engaged in September 2023.
 They had their first daughter in August 2021, and their second daughter in December 2023.
 The family reside in Brighton.

 Sugg attracted criticism from the media in November 2017 after releasing a 12-door £50 advent calendar, with the "extortionate price" and alleged poor quality receiving attention.
 The calendar contained items such as a small pack of confetti, a packet of seven stickers, and cookie cutters.
 A spokesperson for Sugg said, "Zoe is incredibly proud of the Christmas collection and excited to see it in store.
 However, the pricing and in-store promotional strategy of the collection, including the calendar, is at the control of third parties and is not set by Zoe."

 Also in November 2017, Sugg apologised following controversy surrounding posts she had made on social media between 2009 and 2012 mocking gay people and "fat chavs".
 She responded on Twitter, claiming the posts had been "taken out of context" and writing, "I'm sorry if I have offended anyone, that was not my intention."

+Since January 2026, Sugg has been on an extended social media break, leaving fans uncertain as to her whereabouts and concerned over her health.